 SAY teams only pay for new (non-SAY affiliated) players or coaches added for spring season.
-US Club teams need to follow US Club guidelines for roster changes & fees, then send the rosted file only to your CMSA league registrar to be certified
+US Club & MSYSA teams need to follow US Club & MSYSA guidelines for roster changes & fees, then send the rosted file only to your CMSA league registrar to be certified

 SAY,US Club & MSYSA Fall Rosters can be used for the spring season, provided there are NO changes (add-ons, drops or transfers).
 Teams using their Fall CMSA League roster for the Spring are required to mail in a copy of that roster to:

-SAY ID Carded player cannot transfer on to a US Club team (UNLESS) the player registers as a new player for the US Club team through US Club also paying all appropriate fees.
+SAY Rostered player cannot transfer on to a US Club or MSYSA team (UNLESS) the player registers as a new player for the US Club or MSYSA team through US Club or MSYSA also paying all appropriate fees.
 The New Player must be listed on the New Team Roster.

-US Club ID Carded player cannot transfer on to a SAY team (UNLESS) the player registers as a new player for the SAY team through SAY also paying all appropriate fees.
+US Club Rostered cannot transfer on to a SAY or MSYSA team (UNLESS) the player registers as a new player for the SAY or MSYSA team through SAY & MSYSA also paying all appropriate fees.
 The New Player must be listed on the New Team Roster.

 These forms are available directly from each of the USSF affiliates mentioned above.